vincentiroleh/cplusplus/calculator/README.md

 # C++ basic calculator
-A basic c++ calculator that collects users input and perform basic mathematical operations like:
+A basic c++ calculator that collects users input and perform basic mathematical operations: +, -, *, and /
- - +
- - -
- - *
- - /